||COMP 488-001 (in-person flipped with

 You will form teams of two to complete a project,

-is a major visualization assignment in R. The project will be
+is a major visualization assignment in R and Tableau.
+The project will be

 discussed further in class.